noncent/instagram-data-scraper/README.md

 - Keywords Analytics - New Feature
 - Top Posts - New Feature
 - Top Post Comments - New Feature
-- Each request is being handled separately; so don't take hiccup if you click some where during the request - Improved
+- Each request is being handled separately; so don't take a hiccup if you click somewhere during the request - Improved
-- Pure html file to make easy template to use in PHP or ASP or any language.
+- Pure HTML file to make an easy template to use in PHP or ASP or any language.
-- Search tips: '#' to search Hash tags and '@' to search account information
+- Search tips: '#' to search Hashtags and '@' to search account information
-- Use 'Space' to search multiple hash tags and accounts
+- Use 'Space' to search multiple hashtags and accounts
 - Download in Excel available

 > Committed repo change code version 2.1